 At the Liebieghaus, the scientific color reconstructions were first on view in 2008 under the title "Gods in Color - Painted Sculpture of Classical Antiquity", followed in 2020 by the expanded exhibition “GODS IN COLOR — GOLDEN EDITION: Polychromy in Antiquity”.

-In 2022, the work of the international team of researchers will be on view at The Metropolitan Museum of Art in New York City.
+Currently, the work of the international team of researchers is on view at The Metropolitan Museum of Art in New York City.

 “Think classical sculptures were all white marble?
 Think again.”